 To change any behavior (habit), remember it will take time.
-According to the Fogg Behavior Model, three elements need to happen in order for a behavior to happen: motivation, a trigger and a realistic way to take action.
+According to the Fogg Behavior Model, three things need to happen in order for a behavior to change: motivation, a trigger and a realistic way to take action.

 So you want to stop driving distracted?
 Awesome!
 Now ask yourself 3 questions to think through what you’ll need to actually drive focused.

 - What will motivate you to not use your phone while driving?
-Could be money/fine, driver’s license, safety of self or others.
+Could be money/fine, keeping your driver’s license, safety of self or others.

 - What could trigger you to drive focused?
-Perhaps state or city laws, A visual reminders - in your vehicle (on keychain or dashboard) or in community (bookmark and banners)
+Perhaps state or city laws, or visual reminders - in your vehicle (on keychain or dashboard) or in the community (signs and banners)